manikandan-e/document/multi-host-postcode-gerrit.md

 ##  fb-ipmi-oem

-This library is part of [phosphor-ipmi-host](https://github.com/openbmc/phosphor-host-ipmid) and get the postcode  from host through [phosphor-ipmi-ipmb](https://github.com/openbmc/ipmbbridge).
+This library is part of  the [phosphor-ipmi-host](https://github.com/openbmc/phosphor-host-ipmid) and get the postcode  from host through [phosphor-ipmi-ipmb](https://github.com/openbmc/ipmbbridge).

- - Register postcode callback interrupt handler(cmd = 0x08, netfn=0x38, lun=00) to read postcode.
+ - Register IPMI OEM postcode callback interrupt handler.
  - Extract postcode from IPMB  message (phosphor-ipm-host/phosphor-ipmi-ipmb).
  - Send extracted postcode to phosphor-host-postd.